miruji/GASS/README.md

 end
 ```
 func & proc parameters
+> Parameters can be omitted for global func and proc
 ```
-\\ parameters can be omitted for global func & proc

 func main()
 \\ or
 func main